Skip to main content

 Do I need a permit for electrical work in San Antonio?

-Do I need a permit in San Antonio to replace a roof?
+Do I need a permit to build a fence in San Antonio?

 Cite This Data